 Fire Safety in the Workplace

 Do you know that it’s required for employees and management to have a plan in the event of a fire-related emergency?
 Employers must inform employees during their initial assignment about specific fire hazards to which they may be exposed, and also review with each employee those parts of the fire prevention plan necessary for self-protection.
-Pacific Coast Fire Equipment can provide a custom-tailored fire safety plan for our British Columbia and Northern Alberta clients as required by the Fire Code.
+Pacific Coast Fire Equipment can provide a custom-tailored fire safety plan for our British Columbia clients as required by the Fire Code.
 Not only that, but we can also provide the required annual review, as well as any updates needed to keep your plan current.
 As your one-stop fire protection company, we can provide these services in conjunction with the annual servicing of your fire safety system.
 We can create fire plans for:

 Residential facilities – apartments, condos, hotels etc.